 - some of the ethical issues which arise in this work

 Please note that participants must commit to the entire training.
 Because this course is residential, all participants will need to stay at the venue during the day and overnight for the duration of the course.

 After completion of the TTR1 retreat:

 One of our priorities is to establish high standards for teacher training and development.
 This programme is designed to begin the process of training to be a teacher of mindfulness-based approaches.
 Participants come to this programme with varying skills and experience and levels of practice.
 Inevitably, not everyone will be ready to begin to teach on completion of this programme.
-Further development may be required, perhaps by attending another eight-week course and consolidating further personal practice.
+Further development may be required.
 At the end of the week, there is an opportunity to discuss this and other matters in a one-to-one meeting with one of the programme tutors.
 This can be a helpful way to reflect on next steps and to review your learning and development needs after your TTR1.

 Our trainers are all members of the Centre for Mindfulness Research and Practice (CMRP) training team.
 All have been extensively trained in this approach and engage in a rigorous ongoing process of training and supervision.
 We use strict criteria when selecting teachers/trainers to work with us.
 The name of the specific trainer(s) for this event is at the top of this page.
 Just click on the trainer name to find out more about him/her.

 Trigonos is located in the village of Nantlle in North Wales between Penygroes and Rhyd Ddu.
 Caernarfon is the nearest town and Bangor the nearest mainline railway station (West Coast mainline).
 Please visit the Trigonos website for additional information and directions at http://www.trigonos.org/node/13

 Please arrive for 4:00pm on the first day in time for dinner and orientation in the evening.
 The retreat ends at 2pm on the last day.